Germany treats first Italians as coronavirus care crosses borders

 Germany has also been more rigorous than some other EU countries in testing for coronavirus, one possible factor behind the country’s exceptionally low mortality rate.

-In Italy, where an ageing population is a key factor in apparently unusually high mortality statistics, the head of the agency collating data on the epidemic told La Repubblica newspaper he believed as many as 640,000 people could have been infected.
+In Italy, where an ageing population is a key factor in the apparently unusually high mortality statistics, the head of the agency collating data on the epidemic told La Repubblica newspaper that he believed as many as 640,000 people could have been infected.

 German hospitals also took in coronavirus patients from France on Tuesday.

-“We have still three, five, seven days because we are before the (bigger) wave,” Hartmut Bueckle, a spokesman for the university clinic in Freiburg, close to the countries’ border, told Welt TV.
-“We want to use this time to offer our French neighbors the possibilities we still have for now.”
+“We have still three, five, seven days because we are before the (bigger) wave,” Hartmut Bueckle, a spokesman for the university clinic in Freiburg, close to the French border, told Welt TV.
+“We want to use this time to offer our French neighbours the possibilities we still have for now.”

+Thomas Kirschning, a senior doctor and intensive care coordinator in the western city of Mannheim, said his clinic had taken a recovering 64-year-old French patient from Colmar, where the intensive care capacity is stretched to breaking point.

+“Colleagues in France are overburdened at the moment,” Kirschning told Reuters in a television interview.

+“At a time when our neighbours urgently need help, we would like to do our part...as an act of cooperation and humanity to take on the patients and help them,” he said.

-Reporting by Thomas Escritt in Berlin and Matthias Inverardi in Duesseldorf; editing by John Stonestreet
+Reporting by Thomas Escritt and Sabine Siebold in Berlin, Reuters TV in Mannheim, and Matthias Inverardi in Duesseldorf; Editing by John Stonestreet and Mark Heinrich